Community leaders calling for an end to violence after recent homicides

 Several city leaders have been working over the last few months to come up with ideas on how to combat this issue.

-“I see the pain,” said Brandon Johnson, Wichita City Councilman.
+“I see the pain,” said Brandon Johnson, Wichita councilman.
 “I’ve had friends lose people to violence this year and their pain is what I think about every time I see one of these stories.”

 These leaders said they’ve had enough.